Career Tips

 Do I need a management qualification to become a hospitality manager?

 No formal management qualification is legally required to manage a hospitality business.
-However, having a recognised management qualification on your CV demonstrates to employers that you have invested in your professional development and have a structured understanding of leadership principles.
+Having a recognised management qualification on your CV does demonstrate to employers that you have invested in your professional development and have a structured understanding of leadership principles.
 It also gives you practical skills that will make you more effective in the role from day one.

 Is leadership training relevant for kitchen roles?